iiab/calibre-web/README.md

 4. Execute Calibre-Web in background:

-   **Note: If you have installed Callibre-Web through IIAB, then this command is not required.**
+   **Note: If you have installed Calibre-Web through IIAB, then this command is not required.**

    ```bash
    nohup python3 cps.py &